ibm-cloud-docs/openshift/openshift_storage_block.md

 # Storing data on classic IBM Cloud Block Storage
 {: #block_storage}

-{{site.data.keyword.cloud_notm}} Block Storage is persistent, high-performance iSCSI storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} is persistent, high-performance iSCSI storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
-To find out whether {{site.data.keyword.cloud_notm}} Block Storage is the right storage option for you, see [Choosing a storage solution](/docs/openshift?topic=openshift-storage_planning#choose_storage_solution).
+To find out whether {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} is the right storage option for you, see [Choosing a storage solution](/docs/openshift?topic=openshift-storage_planning#choose_storage_solution).
 For more information about pricing, see [Billing](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#billing).
 {: shortdesc}

-Block storage instances are specific to a single zone.
+{{site.data.keyword.blockstorageshort}} instances are specific to a single zone.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/openshift?topic=openshift-storage_planning#persistent_storage_overview).
 {: important}